RiccardoCuccu/CAs-Labs/exams/exam_20210203/README.md

 	- `exponentResult = 1000 0101`
 5. `mantissaResult = 0000 0000 0000 1110 1000 0000 0000 0000`
 6. `result = 0100 0010 1000 1110 1000 0000 0000 0000`

+### Specification 2
+Initialize register `r4` and `r5` with two values expressing floating-point numbers according to the IEEE-754 SP standard.

+Configure the `SYSTICK` timer in order to generate an interrupt every 2<sup>20</sup> clock cycles.

+Enter in an infinite loop.
+In the `SYSTICK` timer interrupt handler, sum the content of the `r4` and `r5` registers by calling the `addFPpositiveNumbers` subroutine and then store the result in `r4`.

+The `SYSTICK` timer is configured by means of the following registers:
+- Control and Status Register: size 32 bits, address `0xE000E010`
+- Reload Value Register: size 24 bits, address `0xE000E014`
+- Current Value Register: 24 bits, address `0xE000E018`

+The meaning of the bits in the Control and Status Register is as follows:
+- Bit 16 (read-only): it is read as 1 if the counter reaches 0 since last time this register is read; it is cleared to 0 when read or when the current counter value is cleared
+- Bit 2 (read/write): if 1, the processor free running clock is used; if 0, an external reference clock is used
+- Bit 1 (read/write): if 1, an interrupt is generated when the timer reaches 0; if 0, the interrupt is not generated
+- Bit 0 (read/write): if 1, `SYSTICK` timer is enabled; if 0, `SYSTICK` timer is disabled.

+The Reload Value Register stores the value to reload when the timer reaches 0.

+The Current Value Register stores the current value of the timer.
+Writing any number clears its content.

 ### Specification 3
 Given a 4 x 4 matrix of WORD (i.e. 16 bits single data) `SOURCE` write a 8086 assembly program which rotates the rows of `SOURCE` from up to down by 1<=n<=3 positions and stores the result in the matrix `DESTINATION`, with n given by the user.